GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 This value is same as previous value but with -ve sign.

 ##### Action space:
-Action space for the environment defines kind of actions environment allows a model to achieve it's goal.
+Action space for the environment defines kind of actions environment allows an Actor to take.
 For our environment action space is 1 dimensional i.e. just one value, 'angle of rotation'.

 For each of the env.step(action) execution, car is first rotated by given 'action' and then displaced as per its velocity along 'car.angle'.